Financial Terms Explained for Beginners — A Plain English Glossary

 Common misconceptions about financial vocabulary

-Misconception two: knowing the term means understanding the concept.
+The second is that knowing the term means understanding the concept.
 Recognising the word "compound interest" is different from being able to explain why a 7% return doubles your money in roughly ten years.
 Most personal finance vocabulary has a layer of meaning beneath the definition that takes a bit of work to understand.

 What research and experts say